Code-Institute-Submissions/Milestone-Project-47/README.md

 This is the third language used to create the map and its functions in the 'Travel Planning' section and also used to link EmaiLJS.

 ##### [JQuery](https://jquery.com/)
-This libary was used for the map and functions and to link EmaiLJS to my form.
+This libary was used for the map and functions and to link EmaiLJS to my form, also to create a form confirmation message.

 ##### [Bootstrap](https://getbootstrap.com/)
 This framework was used to bring structure to my site and it was used to create the navbar and carousel.